 Internship Information for Employers

-Thank you for considering the UM School of Business Administration (SoBA) Internship Program.
+Thank you for considering the UM College of Business Administration (CoBA) Internship Program.
 As we guide our students in their career development, willing employers are key to our success.
 Therefore, we are committed to providing you with quality employees who are eager to learn and create value for your business.

-The SoBA Internship Program has achieved success for local, national and international employers and students for 30 years.
-During the past 10 years, SoBA interns worked a total of 671,893 hours for 2,202 employers, generating 7,017 credits.
+The CoBA Internship Program has achieved success for local, national and international employers and students for 30 years.
+During the past 10 years, CoBA interns worked a total of 671,893 hours for 2,202 employers, generating 7,017 credits.

 Benefits for Employers